zaiisao/Documentation/en/Interactive Broadcast/audio_profile_ios.md

 ---
-title: Set the Stereo/High-fidelity Audio Profile
+title: Set the Audio Profile
 description: How to set the high-quality audio for iOS and macOS
 platform: iOS
-updatedAt: Thu Dec 27 2018 02:44:28 GMT+0800 (CST)
+updatedAt: Fri Aug 16 2019 06:06:19 GMT+0800 (CST)
 ---
-# Set the Stereo/High-fidelity Audio Profile
+# Set the Audio Profile
 ## Introduction

 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
 High-fidelity audio refers to an audio profile with a 48-KHz sampling rate and a 192-Kbps bitrate.